Xilinx/dfx-mgr/README.md

 ### Using library API

 Users can write applications to interact with daemon.
-Refer to example source code in `repo/example/sys/linux/load_accel.c` for a simple example how to load an accelerator.
+Refer to example source code in `example/sys/linux/load_accel.c` for a simple example how to load an accelerator.
 The applications, including dfx-mgr-client connect to the daemon via `/var/run/dfx-mgrd.socket` file.
-This allows a client running in a docker container to connect to the dfx_mgrd running outside the container.
+This allows a client running in a docker container to connect to the dfx-mgrd running outside the container.

 ## Known limitations

-1. DFX-MGR uses i-notify for firmware file updates and i-notify doesn't work with network filesystem.
+1. DFX-MGR uses inotify for firmware file updates and inotify doesn't work with network filesystem.
 Hence it is recommended to NOT boot linux over NFS for correct functionality of DFX-MGR daemon.